jussiarpalahti/ansible-kong-module/README.md

 # ansible-kong-module

-NOTE: works only with Kong earlier than 0.10 due to proxy config changes
+NOTE: works only with Kong 0.10 due to proxy config changes

+Haven't yet tested beyond hosts and uris parameters.

 ## Changes in this repository